mitchest/c2c/README.md

 * mitchell.lyons@gmail.com / mitchell.lyons@unsw.edu.au

 ### References
-Lyons et al. (accpeted).
+Lyons et al. (2017).
 Simultaneous vegetation classification and mapping at large spatial scales.
 Journal of Biogeography.

 Foster, Hill and Lyons (2017) "Ecological Grouping of Survey Sites when Sampling Artefacts are Present".
 Journal of the Royal Statistical Society: